ss26/ORB-SLAM/README.md

 ## Required Packages

-We use Ubuntu 16.04.5 LTS.
+I use Ubuntu 16.04.5 LTS.
 For making use of [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2), we will need the following packages:

 * [Pangolin](https://github.com/stevenlovegrove/Pangolin)
 * [OpenCV](https://opencv.org/)
     * OpenCV install instructions described below.
-We use version 3.4.6.
+I use version 3.4.6.
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
     * Latest stable Eigen 3.2.x version is recommended.
-We use version 3.2.10.
+I use version 3.2.10.

 The steps to install Pangolin and Eigen are described in each website/repository.